kthuang20/BetaLactamaseCNN/README.md

 ## *Evaluating the CNN*
 ![Confusion matrix on testing datasets](figures/test_conf_matrix.png)

+The CNN was evaluated on the testing dataset, with results summarized in the confusion matrix above.
+The model correctly identified the majority of inactive and active compounds, with only one false positive and one false negative.
+This indicates that the CNN performs well and demonstrates a high level of accuracy.
+These results suggest that using images of molecular structures is a viable approach for predicting whether a drug candidate can effectively inhibit antibiotic resistance.
+Furthermore, this method may eliminate the need for extensive feature engineering, simplifying the predictive modeling process.

 [^1]: C. L. Tooke *et al.*, “β-Lactamases and β-Lactamase Inhibitors in the 21st Century,” *J Mol Biol*, vol. 431, no. 18, pp. 3472–3500, Aug.
 2019, doi: 10.1016/j.jmb.2019.04.002.
 Available: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6723624/